buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcVirtualGridIntersection.md

 ![2D offsets](../../../../figures/ifcvirtualgridintersection-layout1.gif)

-Figure 1 &mdash; Virtual grid intersection with two offsets
+Figure 1 — Virtual grid intersection with two offsets

 Figure 1 illustrates two offset distances given where the virtual intersection is defined in the xy plane of the grid axis placement.

 ![3D offsets](../../../../figures/ifcvirtualgridintersection-layout2.gif)

-Figure 2 &mdash; Virtual grid intersection with three offsets
+Figure 2 — Virtual grid intersection with three offsets

 Figure 2 illustrates three offset distances given where the virtual intersection is defined by an offset (in direction of the z-axis of the design grid placement) to the virtual intersection in the xy plane of the grid axis placement.